 Here are the short bios about me

-Betty Ming Liu is a multi-talented coach, professor, former journalist and consultant who specializes in storytelling, communication, writing skills.
-She is the proud mom of a 20-something daughter and lives in Westchester County, N.Y. with her rescue pit bull and two cats.
+Betty Ming Liu is a diversity and inclusion coach, professor and former journalist.
+She specializes in helping clients find their child within, who will guide them to the safety and unconditional love that we all need and deserve.
+Betty is also the proud mom of a millennial daughter.
+She shares her home in Westchester County, N.Y. with her adorable rescue pit bull and two cats.
 Subscribe to her blog, at https://bettymingliu.com.

 Or, for an even shorter bio:

-Betty Ming Liu is a personal coach, professor and former journalist who lives in Westchester County, N.Y.
+Betty Ming Liu is a diversity and inclusion coach, professor and former journalist who lives in Westchester County, N.Y.

 I love hearing from readers.
 You can reach me by filling out the form below: